OthelloPlusPlus/ft_irc/info.md

 leaving C_RED text + C_RESET variables + C_RED rest of the text

 sendMsg --> never forget \r\n, or never forgive

+## EWOULDBLOCK & EAGAIN

+EWOULDBLOCK & EAGAIN - typically used to indicate that a non-blocking socket operation would block because there is no data available to read at the moment.
+In other words, these error codes mean that the recv function didn't receive any data because the socket is non-blocking and no data was immediately available.